ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa.md

 You should now have a target/Workflow* directory, this is the workflow compiled into runnable form.

-## Installing the Workflow from a Package
+## Or...
+Installing the Workflow from a Package

 You can download a pre-created Zip file, keep in mind it take a long time to process a 4G zip file: